rust-lang/rust/text/0000-concrete-nonzero-types.md

   and the latter might lead to code that looks ambiguous if the type itself is imported instead of importing the module and using a qualified `u32::NonZero` path.

+* We could drop the `NonZeroI*` wrappers for signed integers.
+  They’re included in this RFC because it’s easy, but every use of non-zero integers the author has seen so far has been with unsigned ones.
+  This would cut the number of new types from 12 to 6.

 # Unresolved questions
 [unresolved]: #unresolved-questions